gowthamvadisetti/Compilers-Project/asgn2/README.md

-#Assignment 2 -Code generator
+#Assignment 2 - Code generator

-In this Assignment we are converting 3 op code into mips language(mips).
+Code generator to convert Three Adress Code(3AC) to MIPS
 ---------

-src folder contains the main code.Input files are in test/ folder.
+src folder contains the main code.test cases are in test/ folder.

 Use the following commands to generate mips code.
 ```